koka-lang/koka/test/fip/README.md

 - `msort`   : Create a list of 100_000 random integers.
 For 100 iterations, run mergesort on this list.
 - `qsort`   : Create a list of 100_000 random integers.
 For 100 iterations, run quicksort on this list.
 - `tmap`    : Create a perfectly balanced tree of the integers 1 to 100_000.
-              For 1000 iterations: Create a copy of the tree where each integer is increased by one.
+              For 1000 iterations: Create a copy of the _shared_ tree where each integer is increased by one.

 Each benchmark comes in different variants:

 - `fip`: A fully in-place algorithm.
-All as presented in the paper, except for `rbtree` where we use the faster algorithm presented last year and add the algorithm from the paper as `rbtree-clrs`.
+All as presented in the paper, except for `rbtree` where we use the algorithm presented at ICFP'22 on frame-limited reuse, and we add the algorithm from the paper as `rbtree-clrs`.
 - `std-reuse`: The typical functional algorithm ...
     - `rbtree` : as presented by Okasaki.
     - `ftree`  : as presented by Claessen.
     - `msort`  : as in Haskell's Data.List.sort
-                 (with list reversal instead of closures
-                  in `ascending` to improve speed).
+                 (with list reversal instead of closures in `ascending` to improve speed).
     - `qsort`, `tmap` : the obvious, recursive implementation.
 - `std`: Like `std-reuse` but compiled with `--fno-reuse`.
 - C `std`: